-- Consider using more than four areas for response even six responses can work well. - Try using only two responses; draw a line dividing the room and ask students to stand on one side of it depending on their decision. - Vary the approach by creating a value line.
+- Encourage students to make up their own mind concerning home-based businesses. - Possible various variations: - Consider using more than four areas for response even six responses can work well. - Try using only two responses; draw a line dividing the room and ask students to stand on one side of it depending on their decision. - Vary the approach by creating a value line.
 Ask students to rank themselves by lining up in a single line of a continuum, from strongly agree to strongly disagree.
 This will make student exchanges a necessity so that students can discover exactly where they fit on the line. - This strategy would work well as a forum in which students could share a product they have created.
 In this case students would take their work to one of the corners to share, compare and discuss with other students.
-This is a very helpful option for student prior to handing work in to the teacher. - ☐ For more information, see: - Student Resource, Four Corners. - Teacher Resource, Four Corners 2.
+This is a very helpful option for student prior to handing work in to the teacher. - For more information, see: - Student Resource, Four Corners. - Teacher Resource, Four Corners 2.

-□ The teacher may need to encourage some students and promote equal responses in groups. □ For students with special needs, provide a chart that models specific questions like "Do you know anybody who owns a home based business?
+- 1 The teacher may need to encourage some students and promote equal responses in groups. - For students with special needs, provide a chart that models specific questions like "Do you know anybody who owns a home based business?
 Where is it situated in the house?
 Do they have a separate phone line?
 Entrance?" etc.